Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Introduction

-Our work focuses on the segmentation of multiple bones in two pediatric musculoskeletal joints: ankle and shoulder (Fig. \ref{fig:fig_pres}).
-UNet \cite{ronneberger_u-net_2015} and VNet \cite{milletari_v-net_2016} have already been applied for musculoskeletal structures MR segmentation of adult knee bones, muscles and cartilage \cite{zhou_deep_2018, ambellan_automated_2019}, adult shoulder bones \cite{he_effective_2019} as well as pediatric shoulder muscles \cite{conze_healthy_2020}.
-However, none of these works addresses pediatric ankle or shoulder bone segmentation.
-Moreover, our imaging datasets manifest a high heterogeneity due to the presence of different age groups and a mixture of healthy and pathological examinations.
-In this context, regularization appears as a key strategy to enhance segmentation outcomes and model's generalization abilities.
+The musculoskeletal system consists of different tissue types (bone, cartilage, muscle, tendon, etc.) and multiple anatomical structures that form several articulating joints (ankle, shoulder, knee, elbow, etc.).
+As shown in Figure \ref{fig:introduction}, our work focuses on the segmentation of multiple bones in two pediatric musculoskeletal joints: ankle and shoulder.
+The structures of interest include the tibia, talus, and calcaneus bones for ankle joint and humerus and scapular bones for shoulder joint.
+Both imaging datasets manifest a high level of heterogeneity due to the presence of different age groups and a mixture of healthy and pathological examinations.
+In particular, we investigate two pediatric musculoskeletal disorders: ankle equinus condition in children with cerebral palsy and obstetrical brachial plexus palsy (OBPP) nerve injury leading to shoulder deformities.

+Equinus is a clinical condition that affects the ankle joint's function by restricting its range of motion \cite{deheer_equinus_2017}.
+However, the etiology of this condition is poorly understood and numerous causes have been discussed such as muscle spasticity due to cerebral palsy, bone block in ankle joint, tendon or calf muscle stiffness \cite{charles_static_2010}.
+Equinus deformity is characterized by reduced dorsiflexion of the joint and can also be associated with increased forefoot loading, aggravated risk of ankle sprain, and more importantly bone deformity due to abnormal bone growth \cite{charles_static_2010}.
+Understanding morphological modifications occurring in the joint is imperative to reduce complications associated with equinus.

+Obstetrical brachial plexus palsy is a common birth injury associated with difficult or assisted delivery during which the peripheral nervous system is disrupted \cite{zafeiriou_obstetrical_2008}.
+This nerve injury, which occurs around 1.4 per 1000 births \cite{chauhan_neonatal_2014}, results in shoulder muscle atrophy, impedes bone growth, and leads to osseous deformity.
+More precisely, OBPP is associated with delayed ossification and malformed bones including hypo-plastic humeral head, non-spherical humeral head, hypoplastic scapula, elevated scapula, and abnormal scapula glenoid \cite{hoeksma_shoulder_2003}.
+Modifications in muscle and bone morphology lead to shoulder strength imbalance and reduction in joint range of motion \cite{pons_shoulder_2017}.
+Therefore, patient-specific information related to the degree of bone deformity is key for treatment planning and follow-up.

+For both these pathologies, fully-automated and reliable bone segmentation of pediatric examinations could provide a rapid evaluation of the patient's level of impairment, guide surgery, and help optimize rehabilitation programs.
+Furthermore, patient-specific 3D bone models could also assist clinicians to analyse strength imbalance as well as the kinematics and dynamics of pathological joints.